folio-org/stripes-experiments/stripes-core/doc/for-people-who-are-developing-stripes-itself-not-just-modules.md

      $ cd ../../../stripes-experiments/stripes-core

 You don't need to build the modules, as they get pulled into the Stripes UI by WebPack when it is build.
-So now you are ready to run the service that provides the UI:
+So now you are ready to build and run the service that provides the UI:

+     $ npm install
      $ npm run start

 This may fail with: